unibuild/unibuild/README.md

 * It provides a way to execute complex build and deployment tasks by one click
 * It provides a templating mechanism so that you don't need to duplicate task configurations
 * It provides security for your set of goals (projects)
+* It provides detailed logging with error details and execution history
+* It provides integration with source control servers (such as SVN or Git)

 ### What does UniBuild NOT do?